GrigorisLionis/Elektion-Data-Scraper/README.md

 * parse web site to automatically correspond party codes  to code names
 * include older data
 * use json data for date extraction / currently hardcoded in script
 * parse higher granularity data
+* parse data for candidate vote
+* parse data for mail vote and for vote in different municipality than home municipality